David Suzuki Foundation

 About David Suzuki Foundation:

-Founded in 1990, David Suzuki Foundation (DSF) works to protect Canada’s natural environment.
-The charity is based in Vancouver, with offices in Toronto and Montreal.
-Of its total program spending, DSF allocated 32% to communications, education, and public engagement, 18% to science and policy, 20% to British Columbia and Western Canada, 16% to Quebec and Atlantic Canada, and 14% to Ontario and Northern Canada in F2021.
-DSF focuses its work on three main areas: climate solutions, thriving nature, and sustainable communities.
-The charity does not provide a breakdown of spending on these programs.
+Founded in 1990, David Suzuki Foundation (DSF) works to conserve and protect the natural environment.
+DSF is based in Vancouver, with offices in Toronto and Montreal.
+The charity focuses its work on three main areas: climate solutions, thriving nature, and sustainable communities.
+While the charity provides a financial breakdown of its program spending in the audited financial statement, DSF does not breakdown its spending based on these three main areas.

 My anchor